 Kitchen ventilation is required to create a safe and comfortable working environment.
 Catering and cooking can produce significant quantities of fumes and vapours as well as large amounts of heat.
 Ventilation is necessary to remove these and discharge them to a safe external location.
 This is usually achieved by mechanical extraction via a canopy hood installed over the cooking appliances.
 The ventilation system should also provide general ventilation throughout the kitchen.

 It is particularly important to provide adequate makeup air for gas fired appliances.
 The lack of an adequate supply of air, and/or incorrect flueing arrangements can lead to incomplete combustion and the accumulation of combustion products such as carbon monoxide.
+Solid fuel appliances produce carbon monoxide as part of their normal operation and must have an appropriate extraction system that removes the toxic fumes.
+For more information on safety in the use of solid fuel appliances see CAIS26 Preventing exposure to carbon monoxide from use of solid fuel appliances in commercial kitchens.

 Further information can be found in Ventilation of kitchens in catering establishments CAIS10.